-There is a waiting period before the policy would pay the death benefit in full.
+- There is usually a two year waiting period before the policy would pay the death benefit.
 Before that time the premiums would be returned to the beneficiary.

-Use your agent's experience, knowledge and expertise to get the best life insurance for final expenses policy for you!
+Use your agent's experience, knowledge and expertise to get the best final expense life insurance for you!